webda2l/symfony-docs/reference/configuration/framework.rst

 **type**: ``array`` **default**: ``['data-controller' => 'csrf-protection']``

-This is the HTML attributes that should be added to the CSRF token field of your forms.
+HTML attributes to add to the CSRF token field of your forms.

 token_id
 ''''''''

 **type**: ``string`` **default**: ``null``

-This is the CSRF token id that should be used for validating the CSRF tokens of your forms.
-Note that this setting applies only to autoconfigured form types, which usually means only to your own form types and not to form types registered by third-party bundles.
+The CSRF token ID used to validate the CSRF tokens of your forms.
+This setting applies only to form types that use :ref:`service autoconfiguration <services-autoconfigure>`, which typically means your own form types, not those registered by third-party bundles.

 fragments
 ~~~~~~~~~